-Seizures are caused by abnormal electrical disturbances within the brain.
+A seisure is caused by abnormal electrical disturbances within the brain.
 There are numerous ways seizures show up; the person may appear to be staring, have quick limb jerks, limb shaking, body stiffening, fall down, or there may be other sensory disturbances.
 Seizures can also cause a person to urinate on themselves or have trouble breathing.
 Seizures are involuntary and unpredictable.
 Most seizures are brief, lasting less than 2-3 minutes; however, they can be frightening to witness.

 The Comprehensive Epilepsy Center (CEC) at BMC evaluates and treats patients of all ages and the family-oriented epilepsy care team at BMC includes physicians, nursing staff, social workers and dieticians, working collaboratively to help children from their time of diagnosis throughout their entire course of treatment.

 - Dietary Therapy (ketogenic, MCT, Modified Atkins, and low-glycemic).

 - Seizure and Epilepsy Telemedicine Program ( I am also sending an information sheet for patients.
 Would be great if we could link to it and upload to web page.)

 - Pharmacy Technician in clinic to assist with medication refills and prior authorizations.